xcart/xcart-docs/_pages/kb_en/general_setup/installation/managing_modules/uploading_modules.md

   - /general_setup/managing_modules/uploading_modules.html
 ---

-If an addon is obtained from a source other than the Marketplace, you can upload and install it as follows:
+If an addon is obtained from a source other than the X-Cart App Store, you can upload and install it as follows:

 1. In your store's Admin area, go to the ** My addons** section and click the **Upload add-on** button:
     ![upload-addon.png]({{site.baseurl}}/attachments/ref_GZQ9vTq6/upload-addon.png)